Why People are Getting Fillers At Younger Ages and 6 Reasons why you Shouldn’t Start Too young.

 - Doing cosmetic injections on the ‘cheap’

-The filler industry isn’t always well-regulated (it isn’t regulated at all in the UK) so there is no law against this happening, even though a lot can go wrong if facial fillers aren’t professionally administered!
+The filler industry isn’t always well-regulated.
+In fact it isn’t regulated at all in the UK.
+There is no law against this happening, even though a lot can go wrong if facial fillers aren’t professionally administered.
 Bruising, swelling, a lob-sided or deformed appearance, and other side effects are possible.
 More serious conditions, although rare, have also been known to happen when a qualified professional is not used to administer dermal fillers or anti-wrinkle injections.

-This is a serious concern when it comes to young women opting for facial filler injections.
-Proper research and time needs to be put it into weighing up the possible risks of fillers, especially when paying bottom-dollar for an inexperienced, unqualified injector – which can often be more common in younger patients.
+This is a serious concern when it comes to young people opting for facial filler injections.
+Proper research and time needs to be put it into weighing up the possible risks of fillers.
+Especially when paying bottom-dollar for an inexperienced, unqualified injector – which can often be more common in younger patients.